Arthur Brooke (British Army officer)

 Lieutenant-General Sir Arthur Brooke, KCB (1772 – 26 July 1843) was a British Army officer who served in the French Revolutionary and Napoleonic Wars and War of 1812.

 Early life

 Arthur Brooke was the third son of Francis Brooke of Colebrooke, County Fermanagh.
-He was the younger brother of Sir Henry Brooke, who was created a baronet in 1822.
+He was the younger brother of Sir Henry Brooke, who was created a baronet in 1822, and the nephew of Sir Arthur Brooke, who was also created a baronet in 1764.

 Military career

 He entered the Army as an ensign in the 44th Regiment of Foot in 1792, at the commencement of the French Revolutionary Wars and served with this regiment throughout them, and the succeeding Napoleonic Wars, until the conclusion of the general peace in 1815.
 He was promoted to lieutenant in 1793, serving with the 44th Foot in Lord Moira's division in Flanders in 1794 and 1795.
 He was promoted to captain in 1795, serving with Sir Ralph Abercromby's army in the reduction of the West Indies, where his regiment remained until 1798.
 He was present throughout the Egyptian campaign of 1801.
 He was promoted to major in 1802 and lieutenant-colonel in 1804 and commanded the 44th in Malta from 1804 to 1812.

 In 1813 he was promoted to colonel, and accompanied Lord William Bentinck to the east coast of Spain.
 Brooke, as senior colonel, took command of his regiment's brigade and distinguished himself in every action against Louis-Gabriel Suchet, and particularly at the Battle of Ordal.